 This six-story, 264 unit apartment complex offering studio, one-, two- and three-bedroom units.
 The complex consists of two residential buildings, one fronting the St. Johns River and another fronting Prudential Drive.
 Community amenities include a pool, courtyard, game areas, a social clubroom, billiards lounge, pet-grooming spa, and a health club that will feature yoga and spin studios as well as top-grade fitness equipment.

-This $20 million, four-story, 862-space parking garage is located in Brooklyn and will include an urban open space complete with landscaping, street furnishings and future plans for public artwork display.
+This four-story, 862-space parking garage is located in Brooklyn and includes an urban open space complete with landscaping, street furnishings and future plans for public artwork display.
 The parking garage meets increased parking demands in Brooklyn and will support existing and proposed retail businesses and restaurants on Riverside Avenue near Park Street by adding 700 spaces available to the public on nights and weekends.
 Furthermore, the new development freed Florida Blue’s riverfront surface lot at 323 Riverside Ave. for a new development: FIS Headquarters, which is slated to create 500 additional jobs.

 The Lofts at Brooklyn is a new, affordable community in the heart of Brooklyn.
 This Vestcor development offers a wide array of studio, one, two and three-bedroom apartments.
 Each home is equipped with amenities that will reflect both functionality and practicality.
 Contemporary kitchens, stylish appliances, impressive floor plans, and spectacular views are just some of the amenities residents will enjoy.
 Lofts at Brooklyn not only offers ideal in-home features, it also provides its residents with unmatched perks within the community.
 Enjoy a fitness center, clubroom and resident lounge with billiards tables.
 Controlled access entry, superb on-site maintenance and an accommodating animal-friendly policy ensure the comfort of residents.